updated

 Hi, my name is Atsushi and I’m working on reviving abandoned agricultural lands in Katsuragi, Nara.

-I also take care of a vegetable patch, orchard, backyard garden, ponds, greenhouse dome and bamboo forest.
+I also take care of a small-scale vegetable patch, orchard, backyard garden, ponds, greenhouse dome and bamboo forest.

 Although the house is connected to the grid and you’ve got everything you need for civilised life, I’m working toward energy self-sufficiency as well.